intrepidcoder/sudoku/Readme.md

 * Mark guesses for quick removal

 ##Instructions:
-1. To begin, __enter some clues__.
-Find a sudoku puzzle and input its clues using the number keys to insert values.
+1. To begin, __enter some values__.
+Find a sudoku puzzle and input its values using the number keys to insert values.
 The arrow keys, TAB, and ENTER can be used for navigation, while DELETE and BACKSPACE remove values.
-Alternatively enter clues using the Paste puzzle button.
+Alternatively enter values using the Paste puzzle link.
-2. __Submit the clues__ by clicking the Submit clues button.
-This sets the clues as read-only and enables several features.
+2. __Submit the values__ by clicking the begin solving link.
+This sets the values as read-only and enables several features.
 3. __Solve the puzzle__ using pencil marks, cell highlighting, guesses, hints, and if all else fails, show solution.

-##Button descriptions:
+##Button/link descriptions:
-* __Clear cells__: Deletes all clues and values, resets pencil marks, and removes all highlighting.
+* __Clear cells__: Deletes all values, resets pencil marks, and removes all highlighting.
 This resets the page to its initial state.
-* __Submit clues__: Sets the entered values as read-only clues and submits them to the puzzle solver.
-Once the clues have been submitted, they cannot be changed.
-This generates a solution for the clues and as a result, enables hints, show solution, and guess removal.
+* __Begin solving__: Sets the entered values as read-only and submits them to the puzzle solver.
+Once the values have been submitted, they cannot be changed.
+This generates a solution for the values and enables the solving features.
 * __Paste puzzle__: Allows values to be inputted from the clipboard.
 This overwrites existing values.
 Zeros can be used as placeholders for empty cells.
 Characters other than 0-9 are ignored.
 There must be exactly 81 numbers for this to work properly.
 * __1-9__: Highlights all cells that do not have a pencil mark of 1-9 a pale green color.
 If the pencil marks have been updated, this can be used to easily determine which cells do not have a value of 1-9.
 Does not update automatically.
 * __Clear__: Removes all cell highlighting.